...

 Blue Oyster mushroom cluster growing in the wild

 In addition to accredited research around these fungi, a number of inspiring art and design projects have sprung up around their plastic eating potential.
 They are a great way to encourage community use and involvement, and serve as a way forward for people to take efforts against plastic pollution beyond just reducing their personal plastic consumption.
-Citizen scientists are making use of these fungi in their own lives, and you can find posts on Reddit on their progress, like this thread on Blue Oyster mushrooms.
+Citizen scientists are making use of these fungi and spores in their own lives, and you can find posts on Reddit on their progress.

 Potential Uses of Mushrooms That Eat Plastic